rosshigson/Catalina/demos/minimal/README.txt

-This directory contains demo programs intended to be built using the special "minimal" target directory.
-You must have the minimal target installed to build the files in this directory.
-The LCCDIR environment variable is assumed to be set to where Catalina is installed.
+This directory contains demo programs intended to be built using the special "minimal" target directory for the Propeller 1.

 The minimal target directory is a minimalist target directory intended to aid in the understanding of Catalina targets and plugins.
 The main purpose